icz-y/Akan-generator/README.md

-# Akan Name Generator
+# Akan Adventure

 ## Description

-The Akan Name Generator is a web application that calculates your Akan name based on your birthday and gender.
-Akan names are derived from Ghanaian culture, where children are traditionally given their first name based on the day of the week they were born.
+its a fun, intuative and unique way of finding out your 'akan' name. step inside, find out, dig deep into your curiosity and discover more than your date of birth

 ## Author

-Albert Byrone
+zinzi njau

 ## Setup Instructions